SAP-samples/btp-cap-genai-rag/README.md

 Though initially tailored for a travel agency, the code can be adapted to suit various industries, making it a versatile solution for augmenting customer support with data-driven insights and automation.

-The business scenario is also available as [single-tenant version](./single-tenant) in the respective directory of this repository.
+The business scenario can also be enhanced to become a multitenant SaaS solution.

+> **Insight:** If the concept of multitenancy in SAP BTP is new to you, we strongly suggest perusing the following GitHub repository to gain a deeper understanding of deploying a CAP-based multitenant application in the SAP BTP, Kyma Runtime, as well as the SAP BTP, Cloud Foundry Runtime. <br>[Explore the development of a multitenant Software as a Service application in SAP BTP using CAP](https://github.com/SAP-samples/btp-cap-multitenant-saas)

 ## Impressions of the Reference Application